-They are the most prolific and common coral in the world, and are very similar to the genus Favia, sharing some of the same common names, and this at times makes it difficult to differentiate between the two unique species.
+They are the most common and prolific coral in the world, and are very similar to the genus Favia, sharing some of the same common names, and this at times makes it difficult to differentiate between the two unique species.
 Favites Corals are found in a variety of color forms and polyp shapes.

 The Favites Coral require moderate lighting combined with moderate water movement within the aquarium.
 For continued good health, calcium, strontium, and other trace elements should periodically be added to the water.
 This precarious species of coral would benefit from the addition of supplemental food in the form of micro-plankton or brine shrimp, fed twice per week in the evening while its tentacles are visible.

 They should be fed at night since this is when they will usually extend their feeder tentacles.
 There instances in which, after several weeks, your coral is still not extending feeder tentacles, then you should try to encourage a feeding response with night-time target feeding.
 When doing this, wait at least one hour after lights go off before attempting to feed the coral.
 Turn water flow off so that the food can fall and rest onto the coral.
 Give the coral an hour or two to "grab hold" of the food, then turn water flow back on.
 It is suggestible to continue to do this until the feeder tentacles extend regularly in anticipation of feeding.
 After your coral has gotten comfortable with its new environment and readily extends its feeding tentacles, it will be able to catch food from the current without any assistance.
 Lighting (Level 4 to 7): These corals can adapt to a range of light intensities.
 Like any coral, they can bleach if not properly acclimated to a sudden change in lighting.

 The primary food source for the Favites Coral is the marine algae, also known as zooxanthellae, from which they receive the majority of its nutrition.
 Please note that the Favites Coral does need to be fed at the once a week, at the least, and grow quite well with regular feedings.